A guide for spiritual seekers, leaders, and companions

 The Wall is a key transformation point

 Many encounter a "Wall"—often in phase five—marked by loss, confusion, or divine silence.
 The Centre of gravity of this developmental phase is deconstruction, grief, impasse, dark night of the soul.
-Core markers include loss of God’s felt presence, collapse of explanatory frameworks, and forced surrender of identity-fusing roles.
-It can feel like being lost in a dark foreboding forest.
+Core markers include loss of God’s felt presence, collapse of explanatory frameworks, and forced surrender of identity-fusing roles e.g. “Going to church feels meaningless / hypocritical, as I’m no longer sure there is a God.”
+“I no longer identify as a Christian, given some of the judgemental stances of church leaders”… It can feel like being lost in a dark foreboding forest.

-The psychological and emotional aspects of this phase are metaphorically described in stages 7&8 of the Hero’s Journey (See Approach to the Inmost Cave and The Ordeal in the Abyss) and some examples in The Crucible of Adversity in Hero to Wise Elder.
+There are similar psychological and emotional aspects metaphorically described in stages 7&8 of the Hero’s Journey (See Approach to the Inmost Cave and The Ordeal in the Abyss) and some examples in The Crucible of Adversity in Hero to Wise Elder.

 However, as difficult and uncomfortable as the Wall is - and this pain of inner transformation may last for years - It is ultimately an invitation to go deeper.
 It is a chance to explore new pathways, let go of old certainties, and to find deeper truths.

 We would wish it otherwise, but It is almost always a painful transition and transformation.
-Richard Rohr observes that our ego always resists surrender and loss of control.
-Our ego will defend, project, and attack so as to avoid giving up our centre stage.
+Richard Rohr observes that our ego and its container always resists surrender and loss of control.
+Our ego will defend, project, and attack so as to avoid giving up our centre stage and being dismantled.
 “The ego hates losing—even to God.”
 (Falling Upward).
 Rohr calls the ego/“false self” a necessary first-half-of-life identity that must be let go so the “true self” can emerge.
 But it almost always takes being smashed by loss, suffering, illness, defeat / humiliation / “dying”, before this happens and the possibility of rebirth and renewal can begin.
-Rohr says our journey is about relinquishing control (not tightening it), and learning to serve something larger than the ego’s projects.
+Rohr says our journey is about relinquishing control (not tightening it), and learning to serve something larger than the ego’s projects (i.e one eye in the mirror all the time).
 For a lot of people, this authentic service phase does not happen until much later in life - if at all.

 So, the wisdom of past travellers is to take your time here.
 Grieve, reflect, and trust the process.